-Audi Q3 review - MPG, CO2 and Running Costs
+Audi Q3 review - MPG, CO2 and running costs

 In this review

-- 2Engines, performance and driveMuch improved ride comfort makes the latest Q3 a real contender for class honours
+- 2Engines, performance and driveMuch improved ride comfort makes the latest Audi Q3 a real contender for class honours

-- 4Interior, design and technologyGreat design inside and out, and the Audi Q3 is a technological tour de force
+- 4Interior, design and technologyWith typically stylish design inside and out, the Audi Q3's onboard tech is equally impressive

-- 5Practicality, comfort and boot spaceThe Audi Q3 is bigger than previously, but still only a five-seater albeit a roomy one
+- 5Practicality, comfort and boot spaceThe Audi Q3 is bigger than the previous model, which means useful extra room for passengers and luggage

 - 6Reliability and SafetyThe Q3 gets top marks for safety, but reliability reports aren’t great across the Audi range